-Just head to the Update & Security section in the Settings app, and you should see the option to download and install the latest version.
-Click the button and follow the instructions on the screen.
+Head to the Update & Security Settings section, where you can download and install the latest version.
+Then, click the button and follow the instructions on the screen.

-To learn more about this process, visit our guide on how to upgrade to Windows 11 for step-by-step instructions.
+To learn more about this process, visit our guide on upgrading to Windows 11 for step-by-step instructions.

 What are the disadvantages of an upgrade?

-The main disadvantage of the upgrade is that it will utilize more of your storage space during the initial installation.
+- Storage – A main disadvantage of the upgrade is that it utilizes more of your storage space during the initial installation.

-Although these issues aren’t common several users reported them, so that’s something you should keep in mind.
+Although these issues aren’t common, some users reported them, so you should keep them in mind.

 What should you perform before you do an upgrade installation?

-Backing up your files isn’t mandatory, but in case anything goes wrong, it’s always a good idea to have your important files in a safe location.
+Backing up your files isn’t mandatory.
+However, if anything goes wrong, it’s always a good idea to have your essential files in a safe location.

 What does a clean install do?

-A clean install is a bit more complex, and it requires you to download Windows 11 ISO from Microsoft’s website and create an installation media with third-party tools.
+A clean install is a bit more complex.
+It requires you to download Windows 11 ISO from Microsoft’s website and create an installation media with third-party tools.

 You can also use Media Creation Tool for Windows 11 to download and create installation media from a single application.
-This method is more straightforward, so we recommend using it instead.
+However, this method is more straightforward, so we recommend using it instead.

-Once you have installation media created, you need to change your boot configuration and boot from it to start the Windows 11 setup.
+Once installation media is created, you need to change your boot configuration and boot from it to start the Windows 11 setup.

-Clean install also allows you to circumvent certain requirements, such as TPM and Secure Boot, which is useful for users that are using older hardware.
+- An option to circumvent specific requirements, such as TPM and Secure Boot, is helpful for users using older hardware.

-If you can’t enable TPM 2.0 in BIOS then your only option is to bypass the TPM requirement when installing Windows 11, and this is possible with a clean install.
+If you can’t enable TPM 2.0 in BIOS, then your only option is to bypass the TPM requirement when installing Windows 11, which is possible with a clean install.
 To learn more, you should read our Windows 11 and TPM guide for in-depth information.

 What are the disadvantages of a clean install?

-Clean install requires you to create a bootable media, and use a USB flash drive to start the installation.
-If you have never done this before, it might feel a bit complicated at first.
+- Process complication – Clean install requires you to create a bootable media and use a USB flash drive to start the installation.
+If you have never done this, it might feel a bit complicated.

-This also means that you need to install all your applications again, which can take a while, depending on the number of apps that you use.
+- Time-consuming process – If you do a clean install, you need to install all your applications again, which can take a while, depending on the number of apps you use.